iotaledger/wasp/tools/wwallet/README.md

 4. Initialize a wallet for the client account:

 ```
-wwallet wallet init
+wwallet init
 ```

 This creates `wwallet.json` (can be changed with `-c`).

-5. Transfer some funds to your wallet: `wwallet wallet request-funds`.
+5. Transfer some funds to your wallet: `wwallet request-funds`.

 6. Query your balance:

 ```
-$ wwallet wallet balance
+$ wwallet balance
 Index 0
   Address: WKos8N...
   Balances: